 Comment Period Closed on Tahoe N.F.
 Draft Winter Travel Plan

-Final Draft Plan Anticipated Nov-Dec 2018
+Final Draft Plan and Record of Decision Anticipated January 2019

 The Tahoe National Forest is now in the final stages of a legally-mandated process to determine where Over-Snow Vehicles (OSVs) will be allowed on public lands and which areas will be protected for non-motorized activity.
 The agency published its Draft Environmental Impact Statement (DEIS) on April 13, 2018 (see details below), initiating a public comment period that closed on May 29, 2018.